JackRobards/lit-analyzer/packages/ts-lit-plugin/README.md

   "compilerOptions": {
     "plugins": [
       {
-        "name": "ts-lit-plugin"
+        "name": "ts-lit-plugin-fork"
       }
     ]
   }
 }
 ```

-Finally, restart you Typescript Language Service, and you should start getting diagnostics from `ts-lit-plugin`.
+Finally, restart you Typescript Language Service, and you should start getting diagnostics from `ts-lit-plugin-fork`.

 **Note:**